Tips and Tricks For GAT General Examination

 Guide for The analytical section:

 You can improve your analytical ability by practicing sample questions again.
 For the logical puzzles, favorite book is the GRE Big Book which has plenty of questions to last a lifetime.
 You can try to solve puzzles like Sudoku or codebreaker which help increase your analytical ability.
 Try to relax and make a map or table of the question to solve it easily.

 You cannot prepare for the English section in a short time.
 For English, there is no quick fix.
 Forget memorizing the word lists for vocabulary.
 They will do no good and instead will burden you psychologically.
 Try a few novels, preferably by British authors.
 Also, try to read columns and op-ed pages of English dailies.
 Puzzles like anagrams and crosswords help you increase your vocabulary.
 Try to solve at least one puzzle a day.

 You have to allocate your time to each section.
 Try to solve the English section first, then Quantitative one and at last you should go for solving the Analytical section. you should give minimum time to English section and try to give maximum time to solve the analytical questions.
 This way you can find your rhythm and can simulate real test conditions.
 Within a week of solving these “home tests”, you will feel confident enough and will be able to manage 120 minutes in the best way on the actual test day.

 During the Test Guide:

-Try to be relax, dont take extra pressure.
+Try to relax, don’t take extra pressure.
 Do not read anything on the test day.
 The GAT has no syllabus so you do not have to complete that sample test from last night.
 You should solve all the question.
 Avoid any kind of mishap which could result in a major mistake for you.